crcresearch/sw-dev-group-handbook/rooms.md

 * ITC 121
 * ITC B033

+## Pair Programming Stations
+ There are two pair programming stations located in ITC 107.
+These stations are not bookable in the system, but will be available on a First-come, first-served basis.
+Caleb, the Scrum masters, and Laura will have keys to the pair programming room.

 ## Lounge/Break Room
 ITC 128 is our break room.
 The microwave, refrigerator, and Keurig will be placed in there at some point in the future.